firebird-finance/firebird-docs/docs/guides/vFarmvsvSafe.md

 ![1](https://user-images.githubusercontent.com/78454114/112706767-78dc8300-8e74-11eb-9edd-5738691ae443.png)

 The project that created the vFarm (the owner) gets to define the block number that will be used by the pool to issue the vesting.
-By clicking the block number on the user-interface (here, 6675734), your browser will take you to BscScan.com block countdown page where you can see the approximate time left until that block will get reached.
+By clicking the block number on the user-interface (here, 6675734), your browser will take you to BscScan.com block countdown page where you can see the approximate time left until that block will be reached.

 ![2](https://user-images.githubusercontent.com/78454114/112706804-ad503f00-8e74-11eb-8e8d-7ecd5aab163f.png)